-It’s important to be precise when you measure soap making ingredients.
+It’s important to be precise when you measure soap-making ingredients.
 Otherwise, your soap might not turn out well.
-Or, it could even have too much lye left in it, which will burn or irritate skin.
+Or, it could even have too much lye left in it, which will burn or irritate the skin.

-The goal here is to blend until the mixture comes to trace.
+The goal here is to blend until the mixture comes to a trace.
 That means the mixture gets thick, like a light pudding consistency.
-I’ll show you exactly what trace looks like in the video, which is below.
+I’ll show you precisely what a trace looks like in the video below.

 Good things come to those who wait